JasonvanBrackel/terraform-modules/rancher-ha-azure-godaddy-dns/README.md

 - Check for requested RKE version and downloads it if needed.
 - Installs Docker on each node.
 - Check for Helm and downloads the requested version of Helm if needed.
-- Updates the users kubeconfig file to work with this platform.
 - Installs tiller and configured tiller RBAC.
 - Installs Rancher.
 - Installs cert-manager.
-- Cleans up Kubeconfig.
+- Sets up GoDaddy CNAME to redirect to Azure's DNS